 All students registering for graduate Education courses must submit required clearances to the School of Education prior to the first day of class*.
 Students who do not are required to drop the course prior to the end of drop/add period.

-Spring 2019 course changes after registration may be made immediately, or during January 14 - 28.
+Fall 2019 course changes after registration may be made immediately, or during August 28 - September 16.
 Drop/Add forms for this purpose may be obtained in the Office of the Registrar and online.
-Students may withdraw from a class (with a grade of W) between January 29 - April 1, 2019 (using Drop/Add form).
-After April 1, withdrawal from class requires approval from the Dean of the School or College (by petition) and the student is graded WP or WF.
+Students may withdraw from a class (with a grade of W) between September 17 - November 11, 2019 (using Drop/Add form).
+After November 11, withdrawal from class requires approval from the Dean of the School or College (by petition) and the student is graded WP or WF.

 Course inactivity, non-attendance, or failure to make or complete payment does not constitute a course drop or withdrawal.
 Students remain financially responsible for a course registration unless the student notifies the Registrar's Office in writing to drop or withdraw from the course.
 Fees are assessed according to the current refund policy.
 Neglecting to drop or withdraw officially will result in a failing grade on the transcript.